Contact Us

 Are there any requirements for dogs to fly?

-Are there any requirements for humans?
+Are there any minimum requirements for humans to book a flight?

 Will BARK Air require any training for dogs prior to flying?

 What sort of question is this?!
 Humans aren’t required to train to board a plane (though they probably should be).
 Flying BARK Air is similar to hanging in a dog park, a dog-friendly cafe, or a friend’s house.
 You should stick together with your human, and socialize however much you like.
-Additionally, the layout of our planes ensures that if you need some alone time, you’ll have it.
-We use our dog intake form to get to know your preferences and create a seating arrangement that is optimal for all dogs and humans.
-For your human: We know that not all dogs are social and may be a bit nervous about this new situation.
-Be assured that your dog does not need to socialize with others and is welcome to just settle in with you, should that be their preference.
+We use our dog intake form to get to know your preferences and create the boarding order and seating arrangement that is optimal for all dogs and humans.

 Thankfully, no. I love sniffing me a big dog.
 You know what I mean?
 For your human: We want to make sure everyone is comfortable!
 If your pup is triggered by one size or another, be sure to mention it in your dog's intake form with your BARK Air Concierge, so they can manage the best cabin seating plan.